vuminhkh0a/BRAIN_TUMOR/README.md

-# 🧠 Brain MRI Diagnosis App
+# 🧠 Brain Tumor MRI Diagnosis App

 This is my first personal project in computer vision for healthcare, and it is **still under development**.